Tuesday, Sep. 30, 2014

 A study of epic works from the ancient Mediterranean and other cultures.
 Potential topics include Roman epic, Ancient epic, J.R.R.
 Tolkien and the epic tradition, and the oral-traditional epic.
 May be taken for credit multiple times if topics vary.

 Examines gender roles and sexual identities in ancient Greece and Rome through readings in primary sources supplemented by current scholarship.
 Explores contrasts between representations of women in Classical literature and the limitations they historically faced and the changes occurred in women's status according to place and time.
-Prerequisite: ENG 105 with a grade of C or higher.

-Travel to a relevant area within the cultural orbit of ancient Greece and Rome for on-site study of ancient Greco-Roman history and literary and material culture.
+Students travel to a relevant area within the cultural orbit of ancient Greece and Rome for on-site study of ancient Greco-Roman history and literary and material culture.

 Studies how ancient Greece and Rome continue to interest and influence us through the modern medium of cinema.
 Included readings of selected classical texts and comparisons with modern screen treatments.
 Attention is given both to modern cinematic adaptations of ancient literary works and to epic "historical" spectacles.
 Examines directorial creativity, audience expectation, historical accuracy, and modern myth-making.